Palestine

 -

-As a key enabler for the humanitarian response across sectors, WFP has built robust systems to create effective and efficient means of reaching targeted populations for actors involved in the implementation of the Humanitarian Response Plan for Palestine.
-Through its robust and reliable cash-based transfer (CBT) platform, WFP supported humanitarian and development actors in reaching more Palestinians in need, efficiently and cost-effectively, across different sectors.
+As a key enabler for the humanitarian response across sectors, WFP has built systems for the wider humanitarian community to reach people.
+Through its cash-based transfer platform, WFP has supported humanitarian and development actors in reaching more Palestinians in need.
 WFP also provides logistics coordination and an inter-agency community feedback mechanism to partners.

 Palestine news releases